Some of the common questions which we've been asked about participating in the event.

 You will be notified of the times of the Ride Briefings and your Team’s start times closer to the event.
 It is likely that the Night Riders and Day Timers will have the opportunity to attend a Ride Briefing on the Friday night before the event, as well as on the Saturday morning before the start.

-No as they are not suitable for bunch riding.
+Tri-bars are not suitable for bunch riding.
 You cannot use them in the M2M.

 It is an award presented at the finish in Port Fairy, which recognizes a person involved with the Murray to Moyne who has made a major contribution to their chosen Health Service.
 This person may be a Rider, Support Crew or a major fundraiser.
 Any team can nominate someone they feel worthy of the Graham Woodrup Award.
 Please make sure you read the Award Criteria and follow the application instructions.